How do I resolve cluster creation errors in Amazon EKS?

 For issues related to resource constraints on the number of Amazon VPC resources in your Region, consider one of the following options:

 (Option 1) Use an existing Amazon VPC to overcome resource constraints

 Create a configuration file that specifies the Amazon VPC and subnets where you want to provision your cluster's worker nodes:

 (Option 2) Request a service quota increase to overcome resource constraints

-Request a service quota increase on the resources that act as a bottleneck in the AWS CloudFormation stack events of the cluster provisioned by eksctl.
+Request a service quota increase for the resources in the CloudFormation stack events of the cluster that eksctl provisioned.

 Confirm that your worker nodes can reach the control plane API endpoint

-When eksctl deploys your cluster, it waits for the worker nodes that are launched to join the cluster and reach Ready status.
-If your worker nodes can't reach the control plane or have an invalid IAM role, then you could receive the following error:
+When eksctl deploys your cluster, it waits for the launched worker nodes to join the cluster and reach Ready status.
+If your worker nodes don't reach the control plane or have an invalid IAM role, then you can receive the following error:

 timed out (after 25m0s) waiting for at least 4 nodes to join the cluster and become ready in "eksfbots-ng1"

-To resolve this error, get your worker nodes to join the cluster, and confirm that your worker nodes are in Ready status.
+To resolve the preceding error, get your worker nodes to join the cluster, and confirm that your worker nodes are in Ready status.